Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 Source: politico.com

-We got a pretty good look at what Arnold was invested in when he was becoming governor in 2003.
+We got a pretty good look at what Arnold invested in when he became governor in 2003.
 To paint a picture of Arnold Schwarzenegger's net worth and investments, we must assume some things based on interviews and publicly available information.

 Let's take a closer look at these asset classes and what Arnold's investments look like.